Soumaya Keynes: Women and Economics - Inefficient Equilibrium

 The issue continues when women are working to achieve tenure positions at universities.
 Women are promoted to tenure at a much lower rate than men, 29% compared to 56%.
 This occurs for a variety of reasons.
 Women need to publish more papers than their male counterparts to have the same chance at tenure promotions.
 Women are published less often than men, it's argued this is in part due to women going into fields of economics that would be less familiar to the editors of major papers (who are usually men) and therefore less likely to be published.
 Furthermore, when women are published they face a higher bar than men.
 Co-authoring a paper leads to an 8% increase in a man's likelihood of promotion, whereas only a 2% increase for a woman.
 This is partially because the names of authors on economics papers appear in alphabetical order, rather than in order of workload.
 Another barrier to tenure for women in economics is student evaluations.
 Student evaluations have been shown to discriminate against women, leading to greater difficulty in achieving tenure.

 Keynes argues that this is an issue as men and women approach economics differently, so losing one half means that economics cannot operate as well as it should.
 She highlights that women are more open to programs involving income redistribution than men, meaning that only having men as economists means there is not a representative sample.
 She argues that the gap between male and female economists, which is currently growing, must shrink in order to solve this issue.
 Keynes states this won't be easy, economics has an image problem, seen as a mostly male field.
 Furthermore, women won't feel they belong until more women are in economic faculty positions, but this can't happen until more women join economics; both must precede the other.

 After Keynes published her work in 2017, further research published in 2019 backed up what she had reported.

 Personal life

 Keynes married in 2018, and also used to sing as a soprano with the 18th Street Singers.
+In January 2023 she announced on Twitter that she and husband London-based conductor and musicologist Patrick Allies had welcomed their first child, a son named Caspar Cecil Keynes-Allies.
+He will be the great-great-great-great grandson of Charles Darwin.

+In January 2025, Keynes announced via Bluesky that she and husband had welcomed their second child, a daughter named Leila Franklin Keynes-Allies.